Hichem-Chabou/Mountainiary/README.md

 # Mountainiary
-A Landing Page That Promotes Mountain Trips
+A Landing Page That Promotes Mountain Trips made with html and css only